kavinvkannan/magicbox/README.md

 A local "db" is created which maintains each uploaded file's information.
 Ideally in a realtime environment, this could be leveraged to an actual db or to a cloud storage.
 One other reason to maintain a "db" locally was for faster fetching of file information.

-Firebase Storage was considered as the cloud storage for this project.
+Firebase Storage and Firebase Functions was considered as the cloud storage and Cloud server for this project.
 The reason for this choice are as follows,
  1. Firebase cli is a great tool that makes project hosting, storage, and admin easier.
+ 2. Firebase deployments are blazing fast compared to AWS Elastic Bean Stalk.
  2. Firbase console is simple and elegant for administration.
  3. A default bucket storage is free.
  4. Good for smaller and single instance applications.